maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 title: A Factor Analytic Approach to Understanding Adult ADHD: A Walkthrough of the CFA performed in Park et al. (2018)
 ---

+---
+layout: post
+title: A Factor Analytic Approach to Understanding Adult ADHD: A Walkthrough of the CFA performed in Park et al. (2018)
+---

 Files associated with this post can be found [here](https://github.com/maelliott1010/CFA-ADHD-Park_et_al.).

 **Before we get started, some background on ADHD symptoms...**